 Equity crowdfunding has grown steadily in UK.
 From 2011 to 2014, around £190 million has been raised through equity crowdfunding there.
 2015 alone saw more than £130 million raised there.
 In New Zealand, the leading platform there raised $11 million for 10 companies in 15 months.

-Malaysian registered private limited companies (Sdn Bhd) with paid up capital less than RM5 million are allowed to launch equity crowdfunding campaigns.
+Malaysian registered private limited companies (Sdn Bhd) with paid up capital less than RM10 million are allowed to launch equity crowdfunding campaigns.
+Limited Liability Partnerships (LLPs) are also eligible.
 Some private limited companies are barred from seeking funds through equity crowdfunding.
-Those not allowed include commercially or financially complex structures (i.e. investment fund companies or financial institutions), subsidiaries of public listed companies and companies with no specific business plan or its business plan is to merge or acquire an unidentified entity (i.e. blind pool);
+Those not allowed include:

 The business will have to provide information on the company, shareholders and Directors.
 They will also have to state why the funds are required and provide relevant business cases and projections.
 Most importantly, depending on the amount of money intended to be raised, SC guidelines mandates for various levels of audited or certified financial information.